temporalio/documentation/docs-src/java/interface-heirarchies.md

 public interface Workflow2 extends BaseWorkflow {}
 ```

-If we attempt to register implementations of Workflow1 and Workflow2 with a Worker will fail.
+Any attempt to register both implementations with the Worker will fail.
 Let's say that we have:

 ```java